rust-lang/rust-analyzer/README.md

 When you modify and save this file, VS Code will ask you if you want to reload the rust-analyzer server.
 It will replace the rust-analyzer binary with this custom one.

 By opening this workspace, the rust-analyzer plugin will use the custom binary.
-If you open your project without that workspace setting(e.g. open this project by "open folder"), it will use the original rust-analyzer binary.
+If you open your project without that workspace setting(e.g., open this project by "open folder"), it will use the original rust-analyzer binary.

 #### 2.3.
 [VS Code in Remote Machine](https://code.visualstudio.com/docs/remote/ssh)(Optional)